This is a living archive last updated

 • How would water usage and environmental concerns be addressed given JPG’s history?

-• Would this trigger additional industrial build-out across nearby rural areas?
+• Would this trigger additional industrial build-outs across nearby rural areas?

 And one more very important question: